danger/peril/docs/setup_for_org.md

 Inside the Integration settings under Advanced, you can get a list of all events sent to Peril.
 You can open one of them, and then click on "Redeliver" to send it again.

-# What now?

-Well, so far there are a bunch of big interesting unknowns for Peril:

-* Using `node_modules` in a Dangerfile via a whitelist
-* TypeScript based Dangerfiles
-* Verify that Org Events work
-* Create rules that occur on a schedule

-So if you'd like to take a look at those, they're fun issues.